NVIDIA/DeepLearningExamples/PaddlePaddle/Classification/RN50v1.5/README.md

   --use-dynamic-loss-scaling
-                        Enable dynamic loss scaling in AMP training, only be applied when --amp is set. (default: False) --use-pure-fp16       Enable pure FP16 training, only be applied when --amp is set. (default: False) --asp                 Enable automatic sparse training (ASP). (default: False) --prune-model         Prune model to 2:4 sparse pattern, only be applied when --asp is set. (default: False) --mask-algo {mask_1d,mask_2d_greedy,mask_2d_best}
+                        Enable dynamic loss scaling in AMP training, only be applied when --amp is set. (default: False) --use-pure-fp16       Enable pure FP16 training, only be applied when --amp is set. (default: False) --fuse-resunit        Enable CUDNNv8 ResUnit fusion, only be applied when --amp is set. (default: False) --asp                 Enable automatic sparse training (ASP). (default: False) --prune-model         Prune model to 2:4 sparse pattern, only be applied when --asp is set. (default: False) --mask-algo {mask_1d,mask_2d_greedy,mask_2d_best}